neerajdas/sample_app/README.md

 # Ruby on Rails Tutorial: sample application

-This is the sample application for
+This is the sample application

 by [Neeraj Das](http://neerajdas.com/).